AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 * `news_headline`
 * `news_body`

-GenStudio understands that `spotlight_headline` is more closely related to `spotlight_body` than to `news_body`.
+GenStudio for Performance Marketers understands that `spotlight_headline` is more closely related to `spotlight_body` than to `news_body`.

 ## Template examples

 +++Example: Email template with one section

 The following is a basic example of an HTML template for an email that contains one section.
 The head contains simple, inline CSS for styling.
-The body contains a `pre-header`, `headline`, and `image` [placeholder](#content-placeholders) for use by GenStudio to inject content during the email generation process.
+The body contains a `pre-header`, `headline`, and `image` [placeholder](#content-placeholders) for use by GenStudio for Performance Marketers to inject content during the email generation process.

 ```handlebars {line-numbers="true" highlight="13"}
 <!DOCTYPE html>